k-rainfield/vertedit/README.md

-# VertEdit - VS Code extention for WYSIWYG vertical text editing
+# VertEdit - VS Code extension for WYSIWYG vertical text editing

 A VS Code extension that provides WYSIWYG vertical text editing.
 This tool is intended for writing novels in the traditional Japanese style known as tategaki (縦書き).